Eketahuna railway station: Early years (1889–1897)

-It was with great excitement that the residents of Eketahuna greeted the first train to their town on 8 April 1889.
+It was with great excitement that the residents of Eketāhuna greeted the first train to their town on 8 April 1889.
 The official party aboard the train included the Minister of Public Works (Edwin Mitchelson), Minister of Lands (George Richardson), Commissioner of Railways (J. C. McKerrow), Speaker of the Legislative Council (William Fitzherbert), a former mayor of Wellington (S. Brown), as well as several department heads and spouses.
 On its way north, the train had avoided stopping at any of the flag stations between Upper Hutt and Masterton, where it stopped, before continuing its journey with brief stops at Mauriceville and Mangamahoe.
 Around 400 people received the train after it passed under two arches that had been erected south of the station yard for the occasion.

 The station enjoyed a period of intense activity as the terminus of the line including the shipment of large quantities of timber, wool, and butter in season.
 Passengers heading north to destinations including Woodville, Palmerston North, and Napier had to transfer to stagecoaches to continue their journeys, while those stopping over in Eketahuna were catered for by the Railway Hotel, a neighbour of the station, and also the Temperance Hotel and Commercial Hotel.